theodorebugnet/Expanded-XCLAIM/README.md

 # Expanded XCLAIM
-This is a heavily WIP implementation.
+WIP implementation.

 The smart contract is currently in progress.
-A sample vault implementation will follow.
+Sample vault and client implementations will follow.

 # Current schedule:
 ## Week 17-21 Aug